phillc73/resourcer/README.md

 unassign_resource("Peck", "Disguising")
 ```

 * View all resources assigned to various projects, including their assigned capacity to each project.
 Returned table may be optionally ordered by any column.
 Projects can also be searched by assignee name, assignee role, assignee team and project description.
 Partial matches in search are supported.
-The function is applied in the form of `show_projects(order_by, project, name)`
+The function is applied in the form of `show_projects(order_by, project, name, role, team)`

 ```r
 show_projects()